bozkurtemre/phalcon-api/README.md

 ### Installation
 - Clone the project
-- In the project folder run `docker compose up -d --build`
+- In the project folder run `docker-compose up -d --build`
 - Hit the IP address with postman

 ### Features